atakanozceviz/serve/README.md

         filesystem path to read file(s) relative from (default ".")
 ```

-You can use command line argument instead of `-d` flag.
+You can use command line argument instead of `-s` flag.

 #### Example: